 Rico Gagliano: That is true.

-Lars Ulrich: Maybe next year we can get real cups.
+Lars Ulrich: Yeah, maybe next year we can even get real cups.

-Brendan Francis Newnam: I will say being at a- I’ve been to Metallica concerts, and what happens with t-shirts is if you see an older one, that person is cooler.
+Brendan Francis Newnam: I will say, I’ve been to Metallica concerts, and what happens with t-shirts is if you see an older one, that person is cooler.
 There’s some sort of hierarchy there.

 Rico Gagliano: It commands respect.